-- Support Downtown Woodstock in promoting festivals and events; - Provide appropriate space for Arts and Culture events; and - Protect the character of the Downtown built form; and
+- Support Downtown Woodstock in promoting festivals and events; - Provide appropriate space for Arts and Culture events; - Protect the character of the Downtown built form; and - Support the WHS McCain Community Theatre as a cultural amenity.

 ACH-1 Council shall provide appropriate space for festivals and events.
 Should the demand for space increase, Council will create a festivals and events policy to provide direction for their facilitation and approval.